juancarlosjr97/github-actions-workflows-to-rule-them-all/README.md

-# GitHub Actions Workflow to Rule Them All
+# GitHub Actions Workflows to Rule Them All

 This project is a centralized repository for GitHub Actions workflows used across projects to simplify development wherever possible.